Lily Sperry is the creator of Health Gossip, which she launched in early 2023. The name appeared to her in a dream.

 How do you reset?

-On days when I’m not working, I’m a big fan of having my phone on airplane mode and doing something super simple, like reading in bed or sunning myself in the park.
+On days when I’m not working, I’m a big fan of having my phone on airplane mode and doing something super simple, like taking a leisurely walk or reading in the park.
 I’ve been revisiting fiction, most recently by Natalia Ginzburg and Louise Glück.

 I think it’s our right as women to rest as often as we please.